7+ Tricky TypeScript Interview Questions 2025: Never, Infer & Conditional Types

 type Result3 = ToArrayNonDistributive<string | number>; // (string | number)[]

 The brackets don't change the condition—[T] extends [any] is still always true.
-But wrapping in a tuple prevents the distribution behavior.
+But wrapping in a tuple prevents the distribution behavior because the type parameter is no longer "naked" in the extends clause.

-This subtle question tests understanding of TypeScript's array and tuple types:
+These questions test understanding of TypeScript's array and tuple types.

 const arr1 = [1, 2, 3]; // number[]